 – American Society of Clinical Oncology (ASCO)

-At the present moment, genetic links between mesothelioma cancer and gene mutations are still being investigated by researchers.
+The links between mesothelioma cancer and gene mutations are still being investigated by researchers.
 More information is needed to explain how and why the BAP1 gene mutation affects mesothelioma development.

 Secondhand Asbestos Exposure and Mesothelioma